XuwenMeimei/Mindustry/ISSUES.md

-# Why was my issue closed?
+# Why was my issue closed

 This document goes over some common causes for issue closures.